 NHL Regular Season Betting Analysis: Moneyline (Straight Up)

-There isn’t a lot of research required here, as you can simply look at the standings and get a quick handle on the best and worst teams in the league.
-Sitting at the top of the heap is the Vegas Golden Knights and the Winnipeg Jets, both of whom have won 27 games.
+Look at the standings and get a quick handle on the best and worst teams in the league.
+Sitting at the top, the Vegas Golden Knights and the Winnipeg Jets, both of whom have won 27 games.
 The Washington Capitals and Toronto Maple Leafs are right behind them with 26 wins.

 Like we said, though, the goal here is to look at the teams that have been the most disappointing, so let’s get to the bottom 5 teams in terms of straight up wins this season.
 The San Jose Sharks have played 2 more games than the other 2 team with 13 wins this season, so that makes them the worst.
 The Chicago Blackhawks and Nashville Predators also have just 13 wins, so it does not seem like a good idea to throw a lot of money in their direction.